A community electric distribution utility.

 From 5776 Middle LaHave, East LaHave (ending at 688 Indian Path Road), North Side, Riverport, Lower LaHave, Rose Bay (ending at 3176 Hwy.
 332), Lower Rose Bay, Upper Kingsburg Lower Kingsburg, and Kingsburg.

 We have an Electric Utility Resources Sharing Agreement with the Town of Mahone Bay (i.e., employees, utility truck, etc.).
-There is a Shared Services Advisory Committee.
-The Chair, Secretary, and Office Administrator are part of this Committee.
-The Committee meets quarterly.
+There is a Shared Services Advisory Committee which meets quarterly.

 Strength in Numbers